LLNL/sundials/doc/shared/sundials/Logging.rst

 .. warning::

-   A non-default logger should be created and attach to the context object prior to any other SUNDIALS calls in order to capture all log events.
+   A non-default logger should be created and attached to the context object prior to any other SUNDIALS calls in order to capture all log events.

 Error or warning logs are a single line output with an error or warning message